based on Reviews

 Amino acids - building blocks of life

-Classification of Amino Acids
+Classification of amino acids

 • According to chemical structure

-• branched-chain or non-branched-chain
+• branched-chain or unbranched-chain

 • sulfur-containing or non-sulfur-containing

-• According to Essentiality
+• According to essentiality

-• Essential/semi-essential AS (must be supplied)
+• Essential/Semi-essential amino acids (must be supplied)

-• By tasks
+• After tasks

 • Functional tasks:

-• energy production (catabolic function)
+• Energy production (catabolic function)

-• provision of sulfur
+• Provision of sulfur

 • Medical tasks:

-• Prevention, e.g. hormone replacement therapy (L-arginine)
+• Prevention, z.BHormone replacement therapy (L-arginine)

 The most important amino acids